SIGNIFICANT ACCOUNTING POLICIES FOR THE FY 2024-25

 5.3 Financial Assets sold are recognized as under:

-(a) Prudential norms for the transfer transactions to ARCs: When the stressed loan is transferred to ARC at a price below the NBV at the time of transfer, the Bank has debited the shortfall to the profit and loss account for the year in which the transfer has taken place.
+When the stressed loan is transferred to ARC at a price below the NBV at the time of transfer, the Bank has debited the shortfall to the profit and loss account for the year in which the transfer has taken place.
 Banks are permitted to use countercyclical or floating provisions for meeting any shortfall on transfer of stressed loan when the transfer is at a price below the NBV.

 On the other hand, when the stressed loan is transferred to an ARC for a value higher than the NBV at the time of transfer, lenders shall reverse the excess provision on transfer to the profit and loss account in the year the amounts are received and only when the sum of cash received by way of initial consideration and / or redemption or transfer of Security Receipts (SR) / Pass Through Certificates (PTCs)/ other securities issued by ARCs is higher than the NBV of the loan at the time of transfer.
-Further, such reversal are limited to the extent to which cash received exceeds the NBV of the loan at the time of transfer”
+Further, such reversals are limited to the extent to which cash received exceeds the NBV of the loan at the time of transfer.

 (b) Prudential norms for the transfer transactions to transferee(s) other than ARCs - Provisioning norms:

-i.
-When the bank transfers its NPAs to transferee(s) other than ARCs, the same are removed from the books on receipt of the entire transfer consideration.
+(i) When the bank transfers its NPAs to transferee(s) other than ARCs, the same are removed from the books on receipt of the entire transfer consideration.

-ii.
-If the transfer to transferee(s) other than ARCs is at a price below the net NBV at the time of transfer, the shortfall is debited to the profit and loss account of the year in which transfer has taken place.
+(ii) If the transfer to transferee(s) other than ARCs is at a price below the net NBV at the time of transfer, the shortfall is debited to the profit and loss account of the year in which transfer has taken place.

-iii.
-If the sale consideration is for a value higher than the NBV at the time of transfer, the excess provisions has been reversed.
+(iii) If the sale consideration is for a value higher than the NBV at the time of transfer, the excess provisions has been reversed.

 (c) The excess amount received, if any, over & above memoranda dues is credited proportionately to the respective heads of Income Interest on Loans and Advances say Income Interest on CC/ Term Loan, etc.